How to Prevent Mosquito Bites in Florida

 Unfortunately, because I have no self-control, I scratched those mosquito bites every day resulting in red spots on my legs that lasted for weeks; there’s only so much calamine lotion can do!
 Wearing shorts is not so fun when you feel like you’re walking around with chicken pocks!

 While I didn’t prepare myself for 4th of July last year, I will this year.
 I suggest you heed my advice, and so does the Florida Department of Health!
-They keep a weekly, publically published tracker for mosquito -related illnesses that may be present in Florida.
+They keep a weekly, publicly published tracker for mosquito -related illnesses that may be present in Florida.

 With that said, your greatest defer for mosquito bites is protection; arm yourself.